PusPC/Pus/CONTRIBUTING.md

 If you want to editthe program, follow these steps:

 1. Clone the repository: `git clone https://github.com/PusPC/Pus.git`
-2. Right click the file and choose: `edit`
+2. Right click the file you want to edit and choose: `edit`
 3. You are now ready to edit the program.

 ## License